atul-atul/atul-atul.github.io/docs/_posts/2023-07-18-reading-googles-bigtable-paper.md

 **Implementation Components:** a client library, a master, and many tablet servers.

+As familiar terms help, let's note that a tablet in BigTable is like a shard or partition.

 The master is responsible for assigning tablets to tablet servers, detecting the addition and expiration of tablet servers, balancing tablet-server load, and garbage collection of files in GFS.
 In addition, it handles schema changes such as table and column family creations.

 Each tablet server manages a set of tablets (ten to a thousand tablets per tablet server).
 The tablet server handles read and write requests to the tablets that it has loaded, and also splits tablets that have grown too large.